 Corticosteroids are powerful anti-inflammatory substances.
 They are not used to relieve pain, but rather, to reduce inflammation, which in turn can lessen a patient’s level of discomfort.
 Numerous studies over the years have shown that prolonged use of cortisone will eventually cause degenerative joint disease in the joints they are injected into.

-In 2010, researchers wrote in BMC musculoskeletal disorders,(1) “In this literature review it was difficult to accurately quantify the incidence of adverse effects after extra-articular (around the joint) corticosteroid injection.
+Let’s go back to 2010.
+Researchers wrote in BMC musculoskeletal disorders,(2) “In this literature review it was difficult to accurately quantify the incidence of adverse effects after extra-articular (around the joint) corticosteroid injection.
 Although one fatal adverse event after an extra-articular corticosteroid injection was reported, extra-articular corticosteroid injections are regularly administered worldwide.
 In (this study) the incidence of major adverse events was up to 5.8%, ranging from depigmentation and atrophy of the skin to cellulitis; generally speaking these adverse effects could perhaps be classified as ‘relatively mild’.
 Based on these data the administration of extra-articular corticosteroid injections seems to be a ‘relatively safe’ intervention.”

 The side-effects were mostly limited to the skin area.
 But what if the cortisone seeped into the bloodstream?
 Would it create whole body side-effects?
 What would those side-effects be?